-I have made sets of pins for amateur harpmakers as well as for professional instrument-makers.
+I have made sets of pins for amateur harpmakers as well as for professional instrument-makers, to be fitted to new harps.
+I have also made replacement sets of pins for retro-fitting older harps that were originally fitted with modern steel pins.
 Some of my sets of pins are generic old Irish harp pins; others are carefully sized and modelled after individual historic pins.
-I especially enjoy making replica pins specifically to go in a replica harp. (in the photographs below, I did not make the harps!
+I enjoy making replica pins specifically to go in a replica harp. (in the photographs below, I did not make the harps!
 I only made the pins for these harps)

 I can also supply brass taper pin blanks, if you want to make your own pins.
 These are the same blanks that I am now using to make my own hand-made pins.
 These blanks are made for me here in Northern Ireland to my specification.
 They are turned from brass rod.
 The blanks are 105mm long with #4 Imperial 1:48 taper shafts, and integral 6.4mm drive heads.

 Data sheet and instructions for use (PDF download)

 I wrote a photo blog post which documents the making of a set of pins using these blanks.

 To fit these pins into a new harp you will need a ¼″ reamer.
 You can buy one for £25, or you can borrow one from me, for £5 plus a £20 returnable deposit.

 Please note: postage is charged extra.
 Click here for payment information.

 If you are not sure what you need, still get in touch and ask me.
 There is no commitment to place an order; just call or email and see if the price and description is really what you are after.
 I am happy to recommend other sellers who might have what you need.